 If you’re looking to buy a fire pit for the first time, you might be surprised to note that there are a number of different kinds.
 Each has its own benefits and advantages, so it’s mostly up to personal preference (and your budget).
 Let’s go over them and see why you might want each one.

 These fire pits come in a variety of forms, shapes, and materials, but they all share one simple characteristic: they’re the most direct kind of fire pit, simply allowing you to burn piles of wood in them to produce the flame.

 These are, on average, the ones with the biggest variance in price.
 You can get a cheap steel one for a pittance that looks nice and will serve you well enough, or you can get an enormous, elaborate marble or brick option that can help heat a very large yard when needed.

-Wood burning fire pits are also fairly easy to make yourself if you have the raw materials, which you can’t say for the other options here.
+Wood burning fire pits are also fairly easy to make yourself.
+If you have the raw materials, you can make a homemade fire pit table, which you can’t say for the other fire pit options here.

 Wood burning fire pits are probably the most versatile type, at least in my experience.
 You can cook with them, if you set them up right, essentially making your fire pit a two in one grill and fire pit combo, which is great.

 Since the construction and pricing vary so much, though, you can have a real hard time finding one you like that’s also within your budget and size constraints, whereas compact and relatively reasonably priced options are a bit more common for the other types of fire pit.

 With a wood burning fire pit, only the absolute cheapest are really guaranteed to be small enough to work with minimal space.
 You’ll also need to keep in mind that a wood burning fire pit makes a true flame; they are not suited for use on a patio, porch, or balcony unlike some of the other options here.
 If you don’t have a real yard, with enough space to keep the fire away from anything you don’t want to burn, you can’t use a wood burning fire pit